kasra-hosseini/obspyDMT/README.rst

 ::

-    $ obspyDMT --plot_dir 'dmt-tour-data' --plot_epi --min_date 2011-01-01
+    $ obspyDMT --plot_dir 'dmt-tour-data' --min_date 2011-01-01 --plot_epi

 .. image:: figures/epi_time_20110311_1_raw.png
    :scale: 60%
    :align: center

-In this command, *--plot_dir* specifies the address, *--plot_epi* changes the mode of the plotting to epicentral-time plot and *--min_date* filters the event datetime (in this case, we only have one event).
+In this command, *--plot_dir* specifies the address, *--min_date* filters the event datetime (in this case, we only have one event) and *--plot_epi* changes the mode of the plotting to epicentral-time plot.

 for plotting the corrected waveforms:

 ::

-    $ obspyDMT --plot_dir 'dmt-tour-data' --plot_epi --min_date 2011-01-01 --plot_type corrected
+    $ obspyDMT --plot_dir 'dmt-tour-data' --min_date 2011-01-01 --plot_epi --plot_type corrected

 .. image:: figures/epi_time_20110311_1.png
    :scale: 60%